(Filed January 4, 2017)

 - Negligently lacerating sclera and damaging the retina

-- Negligently failing to repair damage
+- Negligently failing to repair the damage

 - Negligently failing to provide appropriate care